-The radio plays MP3 files that were recorded on a CD-R or CD-RW disc.
-The files can be recorded with the following fixed bit rates: 32 kbps, 40 kbps, 56 kbps, 64 kbps, 80 kbps, 96 kbps, 112 kbps, 128 kbps, 160 kbps, 192 kbps, 224 kbps, 256 kbps, and 320 kbps or a variable bit rate.
+Your radio may have MP3 capability.
+With this feature, the radio plays MP3 files that were recorded on a CD-R or CD-RW disc.
 Song title, artist name, and album can display when files are recorded using ID3 tags version 1 and 2.